 We use pinyin in our lessons as well, all lesson transcripts and worksheets include pinyin along with Chinese characters and English translations.

 Below you can see all possible combinations of sounds that exist in Mandarin Chinese in alphabetical order, in our lessons you will learn how to pronounce them.
+Please sign up to download all lessons in this course.

 A: a, ai, an, ang, ao